the highly irrelevant story of chopped liver productions

 Our hit count from China was cut to a trickle the following year.
 It seems that Chopped Liver Productions was censored after the government finally found our Tiananmen Square video in 2010.
 Now, the only hits we get out of China come from central Beijing -- the seat of the government.
 Frankly, it makes us a little nervous.

 We switched web hosts in the beginning of 2014.
 At the same time, we went from being a PC-based family to Mac junkies -- offering another in a never-ending series of opportunities to learn something new.
 Now we are making the site over once more to be more accessible to mobile devices.
 So over the decades we've progressed from cutting quarter-inch audio tape with a razor blade to web authoring and digital videos.
-It's a good thing we never get weary of all these wonderful, frustrating learning experiences.
+It's exciting, but once in a while a person gets weary of all these wonderful, frustrating learning experiences.